proddata/crate/docs/admin/system-information.rst

 delete old data, it is possible to use the :ref:`partitioned tables
 <partitioned-tables>` to avoid reindex operations.

-You will have to use a :ref:`partition column <glossary-partition-column>` that denotes time.
+You will have to use a :ref:`partition column <gloss-partition-column>` that denotes time.
 For example, if you have a retention period of nine months, you could partition a table by a ``month`` column.
 Then, every month, the system will create a new partition.
 This new partition is created using the active